The Warriorr: Development

 In 2016, Tamil film director Lingusamy announced that he planned to make a bilingual film in Telugu and Tamil, marking his Telugu debut.
 He first approached Allu Arjun to star in the film, but the film was delayed due to Allu Arjun's busy schedule.
 In 2019, Havish was cast as the lead, but the film never began production.
 On 18 February 2021, it was announced that Ram Pothineni was brought on board the film, which was tentatively called RAPO19 with Srinivasa Chitturi producing the film under his banner Srinivasa Silver Screen.
 The film marks the Tamil debut of Pothineni after Yen Endral Kadhal Enben!, the Tamil version of Endukante...
 Premanta!
 (2012), failed to have a theatrical release.
 In January 2022, the film's title was announced as The Warriorr.

 Casting

-In March 2021, it was announced that Krithi Shetty was cast aside Pothineni as the female lead.
+In March 2021, it was announced that Krithi Shetty was cast as the female lead.
 In July 2021, the makers announced that Aadhi Pinisetty was cast as the main antagonist in the film.
 In August 2021, it was announced that Akshara Gowda was signed on to play a pivotal role in the film.